Here's where Senate Republicans, Democrats stood on controversial issues during the vote-a-rama

 -Rubio introduced an amendment opposing tax increases on small businesses during a pandemic.
 It passed 100-0.

 -Sen. Todd Young, R-Ind., introduced an amendment opposing stimulus checks for illegal immigrants.
 It passed 58-42.
 Democrat Sens.
 Hassan, Hickenlooper, Kelly, Manchin, Peters, Sinema, Stabenow, and Tester all voted for it.
 All of those Democrats, however, later reversed their position and voted for the Schumer amendment that stripped away the Young amendment.
+They then doubled-down on their reversal when they voted against the McConnell amendment.

 -Sen. John Barrasso, R-Wyo., introduced an amendment supporting funding for public schools in states hurt by Biden's ban on oil and gas leasing on public lands.
 It passed 98-2.
 GOP Sens.
 Lee and Paul voted against it.